-The third program FAST, Football Academic Success and Transfer cohort.
+The second program is called FAST, the Football Academic Success and Transfer cohort.
 It is now midway through its third year.
-This cohort was developed with the express purpose of assisting "targeted/underserved populations" African Americans, Pacific Islanders and Latino males.
+This cohort was developed with the purpose of assisting "targeted/underserved populations" including African Americans, Pacific Islanders and Latino males.
 The first year of the pilot was funded by a DARE grant- Fall 2014-Spring 2015.
-15-16, 16-17, 17-18 is funded by Faulty funds.
+The 15-16, 16-17, 17-18 is funded by Equity funds.